-Yes, Merrick Bank is a legitimate credit card company that issues real credit cards.
-It is a top 20 VISA credit card issuer with nearly three million customers, specializing in helping customers build, or rebuild their credit.
+Yes, Merrick Bank is a legitimate credit card company.
+It issues both Visa and Mastercard credit cards, and it has nearly three million customers.
+This company is specialized in helping customers build or rebuild their credit.

 All Merrick Bank credit cards benefit from zero liability protection, so you won’t be held responsible for unauthorized charges made with your card or account information.

 As you can see, Merrick Bank is a legit company.
 However, whether a Merrick Bank credit card is the best option for you depends on your unique financial needs.
 The Merrick Bank Classic Secured Credit Card, for example, is a good way to start building or rebuilding your credit, as it is open to applicants with bad credit.

 Here are some of the best Merrick Bank credit cards: